An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Conclusion

-\section{{Conclusion}}
+\section{Conclusion}

-In this paper, we focused on the constrained bilevel optimization problem that has a wide range of applications in learning problems.
-We proposed a novel single-loop projection-free method based on nested approximation techniques, which surpasses current approaches by achieving improved per-iteration complexity.
-Additionally, it offers optimal convergence rate guarantees that match the best-known complexity of projection-free algorithms for solving convex constrained single-level optimization problems.
-In particular, we proved that our proposed method requires approximately $\tilde{\cO}(\epsilon^{-1})$ iterations to find an $\epsilon$-optimal solution when the upper-level objective function $f$ is convex, and approximately $\cO(\epsilon^{-2})$ to find an $\epsilon$-stationary point when $f$ is non-convex.
-Our numerical results also showed superior performance of our IBCG algorithm compared to existing algorithms.
+In this paper, we focused on the constrained general bilevel optimization problem that appears in a wide range of applications.
+We introduced a novel single-loop projection-free method based on nested approximation techniques, which provides optimal convergence rate guarantees, matching the best-known complexity of projection-free algorithms for solving convex constrained single-level optimization problems.
+Specifically, we demonstrated that our method requires approximately $\tilde{\cO}(\epsilon^{-1})$ iterations to find an $\epsilon$-optimal solution when the hyper-objective function $\ell(x)$ is convex.
+For nonconvex $\ell(x)$, it takes approximately $\cO(\epsilon^{-2})$ iterations to find an $\epsilon$-stationary point.
+Our numerical results further underscored the superior performance of our IBCG algorithm compared to existing methods.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

 The research of N. Abolfazli and E. Yazdandoost Hamedani is supported by NSF Grant 2127696.
 The research of R. Jiang and A. Mokhtari is supported in part by NSF Grants 2127697, 2019844, and 2112471, ARO Grant W911NF2110226, the Machine Learning Lab (MLL) at UT Austin, and the Wireless Networking and Communications Group (WNCG) Industrial Affiliates Program.